 For a thick and lush green roof, that isn't extensively heavy, it's wise to choose, hardy, low maintenance plants that don't require copious amounts of soil.
 Opt for Alpines, succulents (Sempervirens) and evergreen shrubs and herbs like Ice Plant (Delosperma cooperi) or flowering Thyme (Thymus vulgaris).

-30. Attract wildlife with a water feature
+44. Attract even more wildlife with a water feature

 A garden water feature is a swell idea and can work with both traditional and modern garden designs.
 If you are installing a water feature, or garden pond, remember that it will become a focal point and that you will need to make plans for this early on.
 If you are phasing your design – perhaps doing a patio first and moving on to other features as budget allows – then make sure you won't have to undo hard work to retrofit pipework.
-And, if yours is a small garden, just the trickle of a solar powered fountain in a large bowl will work a treat.
+And, if yours is a small garden, just the trickle of a solar-powered fountain in a large bowl will work a treat.

-31. More space?
-Why not add a wild swimming pool
+46. Or, add a wild swimming pool

-32. Use scented climbers to frame a walkway
+47. Use scented climbers to frame a walkway

 There's nothing quite as pretty as a walkway in your own garden, especially when yours is covered in fragrant and beautiful climbers.
 Height is key to draw the eye upwards, so making an archway over a garden path, or even including a pergola, are brilliant options not just for large gardens, but also for small garden designs.
 Fastigiate shrubs and non-invasive climbers are the perfect combo.
 Rambling roses, Jasmine (Jasminum ✕ stephanense), Chinese wisteria (Wisteria sinesis) or another species of Wisteria, and Clematis are also sound choices to add a touch of brilliance.

-39. Add pattern to a small patio floor with paint
+55. Add pattern to a small patio floor with paint

-40. Enhance your space with garden lighting
+56. Enhance your space with garden lighting

 You may want to opt for something elegant and permanent, such as a pendant or porch light.
 And if security is a concern, you may want to think about flood lights.
-Last but not least, the colouring and strength of your lights will contribute to the overall effect.
+Last but not least, the coloring and strength of your lights will contribute to the overall effect.

-41. Light up your trees with solar lights
+57. Light up your trees with solar lights

 One of the most Midsummer Night's Dream-esque garden ideas going, plus, using solar lighting in your garden is a really eco-friendly and economical way to bring more light to your space come sundown.
 Fairy lights, like these solar powered fairy lights from Cox & Cox (opens in new tab) are so easy to style in all types of garden space, big and small.
 Discreet yet really effective, hang them loosely within your tree canopy, over a balcony railing or running through containers in a smaller spot and enjoy.

-42. Add a living pod that is modern to boot
+58. Add a living pod that is modern to boot

-43. Camouflage a greenhouse with greenery
+59. Camouflage a greenhouse with greenery

-Greenhouses are not only great for growing and propagating a whole host of plants, but they are also the perfect solution to garden storage needs and can instantly add more appeal to your garden.
+Greenhouses are not only great garden idea for growing and propagating a whole host of plants, but they are also the perfect solution to garden storage needs and can instantly add more appeal to your garden.